Shereefo/social-media-scheduler/README.md

 - [ ] Implement advanced scheduling features (recurring posts, post series)
 - [ ] Enhance documentation with examples and usage scenarios
 - [ ] Deploy to AWS using Terraform infrastructure as code

+---

+This project is designed to provide a solid foundation for a production-ready social media scheduling application with secure authentication and TikTok integration.